ClockWise3411/lipu-sona-pi-sitelen-Kuwi/pages/introduction.md

 Hopefully, it is clear from this example how these visual cues can quickly tell the reader where semantic meaning ends and grammar begins, which is exactly what I wanted to have as well.
 I wanted visual cues that could quickly tell the reader what part of toki pona’s grammatical patterns they are looking at.

 ## Summary
-sitelen Kuwi is a project I undertook to create a script that is much easier to parse grammatically, such that readers can easily pick up on the functions and relationships of different words through orthography alone.
+Sitelen Kuwi is a project I undertook to create a script that is much easier to parse grammatically, such that readers can easily pick up on the functions and relationships of different words through orthography alone.
 Of course, this does not take away from my other objective of creating something I personally find aesthetically pleasing and fun to play with.